AgoraIO/agora_doc_source/en-US/markdown/Video/web_sdk_mobile_known_issues.md

 <summary>When sending a low-quality stream on iOS Safari, you cannot set <code>LowStreamParameter.bitrate</code>, and the resolution of the low-quality stream must be proportional to the resolution of the high-quality stream.</summary>
 <p>

 Reason: iOS Safari and WkWebView do not support setting the frame rate with the `RTCRTPSender.setParameters` method.
-After compressing the resolution with the `scaleResolutionDownBy` property, the resolution of the low-quality stream keeps proportional to the resolution of the high-quality stream.
+After compressing the resolution with the `scaleResolutionDownBy` property, the resolution of the low-quality stream stays proportional to the resolution of the high-quality stream.
 </p>
 </details>